Maryland Court Records

 Is Maryland a Common Law State for Marriage?

 Maryland is not a common-law marriage state.
-Couples do not automatically acquire marital rights by being in a relationship and cohabiting for a fixed period.
+Hence, couples do not automatically acquire marital rights by being in a relationship and cohabiting for a fixed period.
 To be considered married in Maryland, a couple must obtain a license and hold a wedding ceremony overseen by a recognized officiant.

 Common law marriages are allowed in multiple US states, including Colorado, Iowa, Pennsylvania, and South Carolina.
 Under this type of union, two parties legally marry without obtaining a marriage license or holding a wedding ceremony.
 While the requirements for a common law marriage vary in different states, some of the general requirements include: